Frequently Asked Questions

 Feline Leukemia (1 year)

-If your pet has a medial reason such as age or reactions to vaccines, or a titer test has been performed to exempt them from a vaccine, we require a signed letter from your veterinarian stating this.
+If your pet has a medical reason such as age or reactions to vaccines, or a titer test has been performed to exempt them from a vaccine, we require a signed letter from your Veterinarian stating this.
+These letters will need to be updated yearly.

 As of 2021, we will no longer accept owner administered vaccination records.
-All vaccine records must be from a licensed veterinarian.
+All records must be from a licensed Veterinarian.

 Although our office is closed on major holidays, the kennel still operates fully 365 days a year.

 Can you administer medications?
-Is there a medication fee?
+Is there a fee?

 We are happy to administer any oral or topical medications.
 However, we do not administer any injections such as insulin.
 We ask the medications be brought in a daily pill container or the original pill bottle, and already be cut into the correct dosage prior to check in.

-There is a charge per medication, per administration.
-Please check with our office to discuss any questions or details you have have regarding your pet’s medication.
+There is a charge of $1 per medication, per administration.
+Any “As needed” medications will be charged whether administered or not.
+Please check with our office to discuss any questions or details you have regarding your pet’s medication.